DevlessTeam/DV-RUBY-SDK/README.md

 ## Usage

 # Setup your Devless credentials
-If you are using rails you may create a new file called devless.rb in the config/initializers folder and begn the set up.
+If you are using rails you may create a new file called devless.rb in the config/initializers folder and set it up with your credentials this way

 ```ruby
 DVRUBYSDK.token = "52babb518f716ea9014baeb42926b9f9"